tomtomau/coderdojo-web/cheatsheets/html.md

 For each element/item you want in your list, you need to use the **l**ist **i**tem element (`<li>`).

 ### Ordered List Example:
-If you wanted to list something with numbers before each line, you will probably want to use an unordered list:
+If you wanted to list something with numbers before each line, you will probably want to use an ordered list:

 ```html
 <p>How to make a million dollars</p>